Darkelf2024/Darkelf-Browser/README.md

 ## Intro

 Darkelf, as a custom PyQt5-based browser, incorporates several security features designed to enhance user privacy and protect against various online threats.
 Here are some of its notable security features and Highlights.
+I made some improvements.
+Thank you for following me!
+The Darkelf Browser will release soon, Hope everyone enjoys it!

 ## Table of Contents
 - [Attribution](Attribution.md)